-When the indicator light/warning light blinks in RED or illuminates in RED, safely stop the vehicle as soon as possible, and refer to the emergency steps for the case of engine overheating.
-Refer to "Engine overheating" @9-12.
-After that, have the system checked by your nearest SUBARU dealer.
+When the indicator light/warning light blinks in RED or illuminates in RED, safely stop the vehicle as soon as possible, and refer to the emergency steps for the engine overheating.
+Refer to "Engine overheating" \$\sigma 9-13.
+Afterward, have the system checked by your nearest SUBARU dealer